Ianokane1/Vim-Vigor/README.md

 - If the user enters the same password

 ### Login Page
-- A login form that requires the user to enter the email address and password that they used when signing up to the site.
+- A login form that requires the user to enter the email address and password that they used when signing up for the site.
 - The user can only log in once they have activated their account via an email received after signing up.
 - A message to prompt the user that if an account has not been created they can click the signup hyperlink to be redirected to the signup page.
 ![signup_email_validation](documentation_assets/signin.png)